TheresaLui/SelfHelpContent_v2/articles/problemscopingques.sql/problemscopingques-sql-error-connecting-db.md

 			"visibility": "error_dropdown == Error_10928",
 			"order": 100,
 			"controlType": "infoblock",
-			"content": "The Resource ID value in this error indicates which resource governance limit is being hit.
-A value of 1 is a limit on worker threads; 2 indicates a limit on sessions (connections) to the database.
-Either increase the <a href='https://docs.microsoft.com/azure/sql-database/sql-database-service-tiers-dtu'>service tier</a> of your database, or tune the workload so that it fits within your selected tier.
+			"content": "The Resource ID indicates which resource governance limit is being hit.
+A value of 1 is a limit on worker threads; 2 is a limit on sessions (connections).
+For short term mitigation, increase the <a href='https://docs.microsoft.com/azure/sql-database/sql-database-service-tiers-dtu'>service tier</a> of your database; longer term, tune the workload so it better fits the selected tier.
 Refer to the <a href='https://docs.microsoft.com/azure/sql-database/sql-database-query-performance'>Query Performance Insight</a> feature for assistance analyzing and tuning your workload."
 		}, {
 			"id": "info_error_18456",
 			"visibility": "error_dropdown == Error_18456",